moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 - 03 - Exploring your Public Dataset with SQL
     - Lab 2: Explore your Ecommerce Dataset with SQL in Google BigQuery
 - 04 - Cleaning and Transforming your Data with Dataprep
+    - Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
 - 05 - Visualizing Insights and Creating Scheduled Queries

 ### Creating and Optimizing your Data Warehouse